AishaEvering/AishaEvering/README.md

 ## Machine Learning Engineer

-My passion lies in Machine Learning.
-With a background in Software Engineering, I specialize in developing applications using a variety of technologies, including Dart, C#, Java, and JavaScript.
+I have most recently dedicated my time to gaining various data science certifications and creating projects that showcase my skills.
+My priority is to become a Machine Learning Engineer.
+My passion is Machine Learning using Python, and my professional experience lies in Software Engineering, specializing in developing applications using a variety of technologies including Dart, C#, Java, and JavaScript.
 I am proficient in OverReact, an in-house version of React used with Dart, as well as JSON manipulation.

-Currently, I am channeling my energy into all things Data Science.
-I am pursuing certifications and undertaking projects to deepen my expertise in this field.
 I am eager to apply my strong analytical skills and programming expertise in a data-driven role.
-I am seeking an environment that fosters continual learning and offers opportunities to work with cutting-edge technologies.

 *   🌍  I'm based in Chandler, AZ
 *   🖥️  My projects can be found at [My Portfolio](https://aishaeportfolio.com)